- Wellness Care Services

 All dogs in our region should be on a heartworm and intestinal parasite preventive year round.
 Administration is as easy as a once-a-month chewable tablet.
 The American Heartworm Society suggests that cats too should be on a monthly parasite preventative.
-Your personal Pet Portal can be set up to provide you with monthly reminders to give these medications.

 Annual screening for intestinal parasites is important to detect intestinal parasites that threaten your pet’s health and children in the family.
 It is performed on a walnut-sized stool sample.
 Testing is performed at a veterinary specific laboratory using the most accurate (centrifugation) technique and all results are reported to pet owners the following day.